lm7272/simplicial-topology/README.md

 assert_eq!(sc.contains_full_k_skeleton(3), true); // This is by definition true for this Linial-Meshulam random complex
 ```
-The available model types are:
+The available model types are all derived from constructing a random hypergraph (random collection of vectors from a given vertex set) and then applying upward or downward closure.
 ```rust
 pub enum Model {
     Lower {num_vertices: usize, prob_vec: Vec<f64>},